ShrutiGupta37/My-DSA-Journey/Array/Searching/README.md

 ## 📖 Introduction

 Searching algorithms help you determine whether an element exists in a list or not, and if it does, return its index (position).
-This project includes two main types of search:
+This repo includes two main types of search:

 - **Linear Search**
 - **Binary Search** (Recursive)